All Episodes

 I mean, the evidence was so compelling and overwhelming and visual, Sean.

-You know, gold bars, uh tens of I love I love the I don't know what I like more the gold bars or the Mercedes.
+Gold bars, tens of I love the, I don't know what I like more, the gold bars or the Mercedes.

-Everyone has gold bars that they didn't pay for in their house and and inside of their suit pocket, right?
+Everyone has gold bars that they didn't pay for in their house inside of their suit pocket, right?

-Yeah, and the cash stuffed in shoes and and yeah, pockets everywhere and a huge bag of of cash.
+Yeah, and the cash stuffed in shoes and pockets everywhere and a huge bag of cash.

-And you know, he tried to pull a Fonny Willis.
+And, you know, he tried to pull a Fonnie Willis.

-So Menendez tried to pull this thing, oh, that's a Cuban thing to uh, you know, keep your money in cash.
+So Menendez tried to pull the same, oh, that's a Cuban thing to, you know, keep your money in cash.

 Nonsense.

-And you know, there was so much other evidence that he was demanding uh benefits in cash and gold bars in exchange for taking official action as a powerful member of the U.S. Senate chairman of the foreign relations committee.
+And, you know, there was so much other evidence that he was demanding benefits and cash and gold bars in exchange for taking official action as a powerful member of the U.S. Senate chairman of the Foreign Relations Committee.

 This is so typical of Menendez.

-And you know, the normal person when you get away with it the first time with an acquittal, you know, they they knock it off.
+And, you know, the normal person, when you get away with it the first time with an acquittal, you know, they knock it off.

-No, it only embolden and incentivize Gold Barb to do it even more and do it blatantly.
+No, it only emboldened and incentivized Goldbar Bob to do it even more and do it blatantly.

 He thought he was above the law.